-It is well known that weight gain has been associated with fast food.
+It is well known that weight gain has been associated with fast food and eating out.
 Studies have shown that fast food consumption increases the risk of obesity and type 2 diabetes.
-While this can be extremely discouraging for those who eat out on a regular basis, many fast food restaurants now offer alternative meals and healthier options.
+While this can be extremely discouraging for those who eat out on a regular basis, many fast food restaurants now offer alternative meals and healthier options, making it easier to still eat out.

 However, can we actually consider these alternatives?
 It may be easier to order the foods we typically get and write them off as a “cheat” or simply assume that the healthier options are probably not so healthy after all.
 As reported in a recent Nutrients Journal article, people must examine their food choices through a social and psychological lens.
 This means considering the effects of social, environmental and psychological influences on our eating behaviors.
 Being aware of these influences gives us more control over the decisions we make and gives us the confidence we need to pursue healthier lifestyles.